Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 #### Impacts of Ocean Acidification

 - Ask what the impacts of this on shells might be.
 Some may know that carbonates react with acid and dissolve.
 Acid can also stop carbonates from forming.
-- Repeat the precipitaion experiment above in another test tube, but this time add ~0.5ml of vinegar before mixing the CaCl₂ and NaHCO₃ solutions.
+- Repeat the precipitaion experiment above in another test tube, but this time add ~ 7 drops of vinegar before mixing the CaCl₂ and NaHCO₃ solutions.
 - _CHaOS+: Note that we cannot just use the carbonated water here, as the CaCl₂ + NaHCO₃ mixture is at an unnaturally high supersaturation, so the precipitation can happen fast enough to see.
 The ethanoic/acetic acid in vinegar is much more concentrated than the carbonic acid in sparkling water._
 - You might see bubbles of CO₂ degassing (as the carbonate equilibria are shifted towards CO₂) but no precipitate should form.
 - This is because the acid from the vinegar reacts with the carbonate ion to make bicarbonate, so it cannot directly be used to precipitate CaCO₃.